JonathanHiggs/Higgsoft.Cake/README.md

 ## About

-A [Cake](https://cakebuild.net/) extension that defines build recipes for applications and libraries that removes the boilerplate logic from build scripts
+A [Cake](https://cakebuild.net/) extension that defines build recipes for applications and libraries that removes the boilerplate logic from build scripts and moves to a configuration approach

 Recipes have a complete set of tasks needed for a fully automated build:
 * Info - Displays project build information and settings